Contact

 Authority

-The Tribal Partnership Program is authorized by Section 203 of the Water Resources Development Act of 2000 (Public Law 106‒541), as amended.
-The Tribal Partnership Program provides authority for the Corps, in cooperation with Indian nations, to study and determine the feasibility of carrying out projects that will substantially benefit Indian nations.
+The Tribal Partnership Program is authorized by Section 203 of the Water Resources Development Act of 2000 (Public Law 106-541), as amended.
+This program provides authority for the U.S. Army Corps of Engineers, in cooperation with tribal nations, to study and determine the feasibility of carrying out projects that will substantially benefit tribal nations.

 Funding